+OUR LEVELS OF SERVICE AND HOW WE MEASURE PROGRESS AGAINST THEM (CONT.)

+Monitoring of environmental trends and conditions and reporting systems that protect and inform the community about environmental conditions, changes and risks (cont.)

-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Swimming beaches and rivers are suitable for contact recreation, all or most of the time.
-Achieved Harrison (Target 1: 98% of swimming beaches and rivers are suitable for contact recreation using fine weather sample; and At our swimming beaches we had a total of 16 exceedances, where eight were associated with wet weather events.
+Swimming beaches and rivers are suitable for contact recreation, all or most of the time.

+(Target 1: 98% of swimming beaches and rivers are suitable for contact recreation using fine weather sample); and

+At our swimming beaches we had a total of 16 exceedances, where eight were associated with wet weather events.
 For our fine weather samples (excluding rainfall-influenced samples) we achieved a compliance rate of 98.6% for swimming beaches suitable for contact recreation This result is in line with our average compliance rate of 97% over the past 10 years and 96% compliance in 2016.

-Target 2: 92% of swimming beaches and rivers are suitable for contact recreation using all weather samples.)
+(Target 2: 92% of swimming beaches and rivers are suitable for contact recreation using all weather samples.)

 In all weather the rate of compliance is 94.4%.
 This compares with 93% compliance reported in 2016.

 We provide a responsive and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced.
 At least 80% of survey respondents rate their satisfaction with Council's resource consent processing work as fairly satisfied or better.

 In 2017 68% of residents were satisfied or very satisfied with our resource consent processing work.
 Close to a third (32%) of residents were not satisfied for reasons including the time taken and processing costs.
 The proportion satisfied or very satisfied is higher than the 63.3% in 2016 and the proportion dissatisfied lower than the 34.7% in 2016.

 Reasons for dissatisfaction include the time taken and processing costs.
-Staff gaps during the 2016-2017 year and a surge in numbers of applications received have impacted on our timeliness results.
-See Figure 10, Resource Consent Processing Satisfaction Rate, page 52.
+Staff gaps during the 2016 - 2017 year and a surge in numbers of applications received have impacted on our timeliness results.

+See Figure 10 Resource Consent Processing Satisfaction Rate, page 53.

 LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE We provide a responsive and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced.
 Consent applications are processed within statutory timeframes (where they exist).
-(Target: Notified consents 100% Non-notified consents 100% Limited notified consents 100%) Notified consents 100% Non-notified consents 95% Limited notified consents 100% (cf 100%, 99% and 100% respectively in 2015/2016).
+(Target: Notified consents 100%.)
+Notified consents 100% (Target: Non-notified consents 100%.)
+Non-notified consents 95% (Target: Limited notified consents 100%.)
+Limited notified consents 100% (cf 100%, 99% and 100% respectively in 2015/2016).